Detroit Breast Lift

 Although most Breast Lifts are considered cosmetic procedures, if this surgery is being performed as part of the reconstructive process following a mastectomy for breast cancer, health insurance will usually cover some of the costs associated with a mastopexy.
 Patients who fall into this category can call the staff at Chau Plastic Surgery for more details.

 Since each surgical procedure is custom-designed to meet the needs of a specific patient, the only way that Chau Plastic Surgery’s surgeons can determine how much a patient’s procedure costs is with an evaluation.
-After the complimentary consultation, the surgeon can provide the patient with an estimate for her procedure.
+After the consultation, the surgeon can provide the patient with an estimate for her procedure.